The shocking Premier League table since Sir Jim Ratcliffe took over at Man Utd

 Chief among the backroom staff was sporting director Dan Ashworth, poached from Newcastle United.
 After spending a period of time on gardening leave, he eventually joined the club at the start of July – but has only lasted five months in the role before leaving the club.

-Other off-field matters that have drawn criticism have been a hike on ticket prices, pulling investment from the women’s team and mass redunancies.
+Other off-field matters that have drawn criticism have been a hike on ticket prices, pulling investment from the women’s team and mass redundancies.
 The decision to extend Erik ten Hag’s contract in the summer before sacking him in October has also proven costly.

 While Ratcliffe’s INEOS group could reasonably be defended for the poor form in the latter half of last season, given what they inherited, they’ve as yet struggled to steer the ship in the right direction.